KesaniDeepak/deepak1st-repo/README.md

 # deepak1st-repo
-This is my first repo!
+This is my first Git repo!
+author - KD